 - Activities Development Workshop that will focus on development of

-activities that brings the TEA polar experience into the classroom in diverse
+activities that bring the TEA polar experience into the classroom in diverse

 ways.
-Attendance is based upon completion of an application that demonstrates
+Attendance is based completion of an application that demonstrates strong

-strong commitment to TEA outreach and mandates that the parcticipant will be
+commitment to TEA outreach and mandates that the parcticipant will be responsible

 - TEA Travel Grants are available on a limited basis for TEAs to